MarketingPipeline/Awesome-Repo-Template/README.md

 - A configurable workflow action to:
   - update all links with your own with EASE!
   - update Code Of Conduct E-mail with your own!
+  - update Security Policy E-mail with your own!
   - generate a table of contents in your README
   - generate a star-gazer metrics image
 - Time Saving Files: